-Furthermore, Telekom Security Trust Center guarantees that, at the time of issuance of a certificate under a public certification authority, the following applies:
+Furthermore, Telekom Security guarantees that, at the time a [CAB-BR]-compliant certificate is issued, the following applies:

-- 1. A defined procedure is in place to ensure that the requester has the right to use the domains/IP addresses named in the certificate.
-Alternatively, that the requester has a relevant power of attorney that was issued by a person or an organization that has the right to this use. - 2.
-The procedure described under 1) is followed. - 3.
-The procedure described under 1) is specified in detail in this CP/CPS.
+1. A defined procedure is in place to ensure that the requester has the right to use the domains/IP addresses named in the certificate.
+Alternatively, that the requester has a relevant power of attorney that was issued by a person or an organization that has the right to this use.